alphagov/using-cloud/help-for-technology-people/Set-up-government-email-services-securely/Office-365.md

  4. give the rule a name and turn it on

 Do not use the Out of office or Automatic replies option as they only respond to the first message.
+The inbound email sometimes appears 'from' pm_bounces@return-path.domaininformation.service.gov.uk.
+Make sure you still send the reply to emailsecurity@domaininformation.service.gov.uk.

 >After resetting the password you can complete the setup using the Outlook Web app.
 [Tell us the email address](https://emailassurance.zendesk.com/hc/en-us/requests/new?ticket_form_id=130185), then use the email we send to create a rule and change the settings accordingly.